halcy/Mastodon.py/docs/index.rst

-        'id': Numerical id (same one as <numerical id>) 'blocking': Boolean denoting whether you are blocking them 'muting': Boolean denoting whether you are muting them }
+        'id': Numerical id (same one as <numerical id>) 'blocking': Boolean denoting whether you are blocking them 'muting': Boolean denoting whether you are muting them 'requested': Boolean denoting whether you have sent them a follow request }

 Notification dicts